 Dates & Locations

 Dates for shooting are based on around the New Moon.
 Shooting on or around the New Moon allows for darker skies and the best opportunities to shoot the Milky Way.
-There are many locations for choose from in NH and Maine.
-Locations will be selected on travel and interests of the participant.
-Workshops will consist of a introduction time and shooting time. totaling approximately 5 to 8 hours total.
+There are many locations to choose from in NH and Maine.
+Locations will be selected for travel and interests of the participant.
+Workshops will consist of an introduction time and shooting time. totaling approximately 4 to 6 hours total.

 Full frame DSLR Camera capable of low light high ISO and full manual mode including focusing